llafuente/class/README.markdown

 Function.prototype.once // execute once
 String.sprintf //same as c
 String.vsprintf //same as c
-Array.from // create an array given any arg Array.append //append ar2 to ar, return a cloned one Array.clone //clone an array
+Array.ize // create an array given any arg Array.append //append ar2 to ar, return a cloned one Array.clone //clone an array
 Array.insertAt // insert in given position